gempro/uniwebif/README.md

 - EPG to SQL
 - Optimized for mobile devices

 For hosting the script i have used a Raspberry Pi Modell B with 512mB RAM.
-So less ressources are required.
+So less ressources are needed.

 Requirements on Server/Webspace: